The Siege: Cast

 Additionally, John Beard, Mary Alice Williams, Sean Hannity, and Curtis Sliwa make appearances, credited as Newscasters.

+Production

+In February 1997, it was reported that 20th Century Fox was developing Lawrence Wright's script Bang as a project for producers Lynda Obst and Edward Zwick.
+In January 1998, it was reported that the film was now titled Martial Law and would star Denzel Washington with an intended release for the 1998 holiday season.
+That same month, Annette Bening was in negotiations to star in the film alongside which Washington which had also been joined by Bruce Willis.
+Both Zwick and Menno Meyjes wrote the shooting script based on Wright's original Bang script.

 Reception

 Critical response

 The film received mixed reviews from critics.
+Metacritic, which uses a weighted average, assigned the a score of 53 out of 100, based on 25 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Roger Ebert gave the film 21/2 stars out of four, writing that director Edward Zwick does a good job with crowd scenes, but criticizing it as clumsy.

 Bruce Willis won the Golden Raspberry Award for Worst Actor for his performances in this film, Armageddon, and Mercury Rising.

 Box office

 The film grossed $14.7 million on its opening weekend, ranking at number two behind The Waterboy.
 The film ultimately grossed $40,981,289 in North America and $75,691,623 in other territories on a budget of $70 million.
 In the film's second week, The Siege showed the teaser trailer for Star Wars: Episode I – The Phantom Menace.